Domestic workers' employment rights

 Many of those employed as domestic workers are migrant workers – often from outside the European Economic Area (EEA).
 These employees require employment permits in order to work in Ireland.

-The Code of Practice for Protecting Persons Employed in Other People's Homes states the entitlement of domestic workers to the employment rights and protections available to other employees and the employers' obligation to inform these employees of their rights.
+The Code of Practice for Protecting Persons Employed in Other People's Homes states that domestic workers have the same employment rights and protections as any other employee under Irish law and the employer must inform these employees of their rights.
 In July 2014, the Government decided to ratify the International Labour Organisation (ILO) Convention on Decent Work for Domestic Workers.

 If you work occasionally in someone’s home as a cleaner or carer, you may not be employed as a domestic worker – see 'Paying tax, USC and PRSI for a domestic worker' below.
 Instead, you may be either employed by an agency (where you are an agency worker) or you may be self-employed.
 If you are self-employed you are responsible for paying your own taxes and are not covered by employment rights legislation.